Frequently Asked Questions

 What do the dogs eat?
 We feed Annamaet dog food, in the winter the “Ultra” formula and in the off season the “Extra” formula.
 In the winter the dogs also get raw hamburger (from our farm) and a powdered fat/protien supplement also from Annamaet.

 How do you tell them apart?
 Not only do they all look different to me, they have different barks and howls and some I can tell from their foot steps without looking.
-Sometimes I get the white brothers mixed up, as Bodhi gets older he looks more and more like his big brother Java Bean.

 Do you race?
 Until the advent of this tour business I participated in a few local mid-distance races each year.
 I am not a hard core racer, I prefer to have fun and make sure my dogs are happy.
 Now that I have a baby daughter and this tour business I am not planning on any races.